RossLab/Bradysia-GRCs/analyses/kmer-assigment-of-L-X-A.md

 The input for the assignment is

 ```
-data/highcov_germ.tsv # coverage table
+data/table.covdiff.germ.soma.txt # coverage table
 data/L-X-A-kmers/mapping/table_of_mapped_kmers_spades.tsv # mapped kmers table
 ```

 and it is done in [scripts/kmer-assigment-of-L-X-A/L-assignment.R](scripts/kmer-assigment-of-L-X-A/L-assignment.R) script.
+Generates `data/L-candidates-*.tsv` files and `scaffold_assignment_tab_full.tsv` with all the decisionmakeing metadata.

 #### Option 3 - matching the kmers to long reads